 During the internship period, the student will keep a weekly log indicating scope and degree of activity in the laboratory.
 A copy of this work will be filed with the hospital and a copy filed with the Institute.
 A problem of special interest to the student, requiring library and/or laboratory study will be selected by the student and the faculty coordinator.
-This course includes open discussion of intern related problems, lectures on laboratory management, demonstration of other employment opportunities, interviewing techniques, and case studies.
+This course included open discussion of intern related problems, lectures on laboratory management, demonstration of other employment opportunities, interviewing techniques, and case studies.

 Prerequisite: All medical laboratory courses.

-8086 Special Problems in Medical Laboratory II (A,W,SP,SU) 1-0-1 Continuation of 8085.
+8086 Special Problems in Medical Laboratory II (A, W, SP, SU)

+Continuation of 8085.

-Mental Health and Retardation Department
+Mental Health and Mental Retardation Technology